gdlc/GP3W/README.md

 ## Tentative program

   - **Week 1: Introduction to Github, R, and RStudio**
-      - Introduction to R: types, conditional statements, loops, plots, arrays, importing/exporting data and other objects
+      - Introduction to R: Types, conditional statements, loops, plots, arrays, and importing/exporting data.
-      - Introduction to Github
+      - Introduction to Github.
-      - Reporting using RMarkdown and RStudio
+      - Reporting using RMarkdown and RStudio.

       - Task 1:
-        - Reading a genomic data set in R
+        - Reading a genomic data set in R.
         - Producing summary statistics for phenotypes and genotypes.
-        - Report results
+        - Report results.

   - **Week 2: Descriptive statistics and association analysis**
-      - Variance, covariance and correlation
+      - Variance, covariance and correlation.
-      - Simple linear regression
+      - Simple linear regression.
-      - Introduction to Genome Wide Association Analysis (GWAS)
+      - Introduction to Genome Wide Association (GWA) Analysis.

       - Task 2:
-        - Produce a Manhattan plot
+        - Produce a Manhattan plot.
-        - Identify SNPs significantly associated with a trait
+        - Identify SNPs significantly associated with a trait.
-        - Report results
+        - Report results.

   - **Week 3: Beyond single-marker-phenotype analysis**:
-      - Multiple-linear regression (model, estimation, and goodness of fit)
+      - Multiple-linear regression (models, estimation, and goodness of fit).
-      - Training versus testing accuracy
+      - Training versus testing accuracy.
-      - The curse of dimensionality
+      - The curse of dimensionality.

       - Task 3:
-        - Fit a multiple regression model to a training set (we will consider three approaches)
+        - Fit a multiple regression model to a training set (we will consider three approaches).
-        - Evaluate prediction accuracy in the trainin and testing set.
+        - Evaluate prediction accuracy in the training and testing set.
-        - Report results
+        - Report results.

 ## Reading materials